sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 Where applicable, the use of *PkgConfigBR* preferred, as it insulates your project from possible package naming changes.
 The configuration can be referred to by the same name even if the package that provides it is renamed.

-### The .spec File
+### The SPEC File

-The `.spec` file contains instructions for building the project and for packaging the resulting binaries into an RPM package.
-The file is generated automatically during the build process from the `.yaml` file, and normally there is no need to modify the `.spec` manually.
+The SPEC file contains instructions for building the project and for packaging the resulting binaries into an RPM package.
+The file is generated automatically during the build process from the `.yaml` file, and normally there is no need to modify the SPEC file manually.
 Every value that affects the generated file can usually be set elsewhere, for example via the `.yaml` file.

-If you take a look at the `.spec` file (it can be found in the rpm directory after the project has been built at least once), you’ll see it contains many of the values that were set in the `.yaml`, such as the package *Version* and *Requires* declarations.
+If you take a look at the SPEC file (it can be found in the rpm directory after the project has been built at least once), you’ll see it contains many of the values that were set in the `.yaml`, such as the package *Version* and *Requires* declarations.

-Most of the `.spec` file is overwritten during a build if the source `.yaml` file has changed.
-As such, there is little point in editing the `.spec` by hand, other than the sections which have been explicitly marked as editable.
+Most of the SPEC file is overwritten during a build if the source `.yaml` file has changed.
+As such, there is little point in editing the SPEC file by hand, other than the sections which have been explicitly marked as editable.

-Editable parts of the `.spec` are marked with `# >>` and `# <<`.
+Editable parts of the SPEC file are marked with `# >>` and `# <<`.
 For each step of the build process, there are markers for sections that are customizable.
 For example, the markers
 ```specfile
 # >> build pre
 # << build pre